 Course Code: (PJMGT5018) Schedule: Mondays, 6:30-9:30 PM November 21-December 19, 2016

 Module 4: Project Management: Advanced Monitoring and Controlling then Closing the Project and Additional Topics

-Our next sessions begin on January 9, 2016.
-Please check back in October for registration details.
+Our summer sessions will begin August 1, 2016.
+Please check back soon for registration details.

 SHRM Learning System® for Certification Preparation

 Our fall series begins Monday, September 12, 2016.